 - Your supervisor’s name

-The first part of your proposal is the initial pitch for your project, so make sure it succinctly explains what you want to do and why.
-It should:
+The first part of your proposal is the initial pitch for your project.
+Make sure it succinctly explains what you want to do and why.

-- Who has an interest in the topic (e.g. scientists, practitioners, policymakers, particular members of society)?
+- Who could have an interest in the topic (e.g., scientists, policymakers)

-- How much is already known about the problem?
+- How much is already known about the topic

-It’s important to show that you’re familiar with the most important research on your topic.
-A strong literature review convinces the reader that your project has a solid foundation in existing knowledge or theory.
+As you get started, it’s important to demonstrate that you’re familiar with the most important research on your topic.
+A strong literature review shows your reader that your project has a solid foundation in existing knowledge or theory.
 It also shows that you’re not simply repeating what other people have already done or said, but rather using existing research as a jumping-off point for your own.

-In this section, aim to demonstrate exactly how your project will contribute to conversations in the field.
+In this section, share exactly how your project will contribute to ongoing conversations in the field by:

-- Compare and contrast: what are the main theories, methods, debates and controversies?
+- Comparing and contrasting the main theories, methods, and debates

-- Be critical: what are the strengths and weaknesses of different approaches
+- Examining the strengths and weaknesses of different approaches

-- Explaining how will you build on, challenge, or synthesize the work of others?
+- Explaining how will you build on, challenge, or synthesize prior scholarship

 Research design and methods

-Following the literature review, it’s a good idea to restate your main objectives, bringing the focus back to your own project.
-The research design or methodology section should describe the overall approach and practical steps you will take to answer your research questions.
+Following the literature review, restate your main objectives.
+This brings the focus back to your own project.
+Next, your research design or methodology section will describe your overall approach, and the practical steps you will take to answer your research questions.

 |Population and sample|